 3. The animal goes to the foster home until ready for adoption.
 You may need to bring the animal back to the shelter to be checked periodically by CVHS medical staff or to receive any necessary vaccines or treatments.

 4. The animal is returned to CVHS for adoption.
 Animals coming out of foster care are spayed/neutered, unless already done so, and then placed up for adoption right away.

-Three of the most common reasons for animals to be selected for foster care are:
+Three of the most common types of animals to be selected for foster care are:

-1. Kittens and puppies that are too young to be at the shelter.
+- Kittens or puppies who are too young to be at the shelter.

 - Cats or dogs that are nursing their litters of kittens or puppies and need to raise them in a home environment where they can all receive proper socialization.